CG0323/jobboard/README.md

 ##System Design
 -----------
-It consists 4 subsystems, each reside in a separate repository.
+It consists of 4 subsystems.
+Each reside in a separate repository.
+(Click the subsystem name can go to its repository)

 1. [__jobboard.scraper__](https://github.com/CG0323/jobboard.backend)